SGS College | Be Outstanding

 • Experience of supporting children with SEND needs

-• Regular performance management to monitor progress, provide feedback and guide development
+• Mentor meetings to discuss progress, provide feedback and guide development

 • Regular observations and feedback carried out by colleagues